Accessibility Percolation on Cartesian Power Graphs: First moment bound and walk length

 \subsection{Quasi-accessibility}

-In the original definition of accessibility, a non-self-avoiding walk is never accessible, because it would have to visit the same fitness value twice, which makes it impossible for the walk to have increasing fitness.
+In the original definition of accessibility, a non-self-avoiding walk is never accessible, because it would have to visit the same fitness value twice, which makes it impossible for the walk to have strictly increasing fitness.
 Handling self-avoidance is non-trivial.
-To remedy this in a simpler manner, instead of considering self-avoiding paths on $\xGL$, we consider an extension of $\xGL$ to $\xGL'$ as follows.
-The vertex set of $\xGL'$ is the set $\xVL' = \xVL \times \mathbb{N}$ and there is an arrow from $(\xvL,n)$ to $(\xwL,m)$ iff there is an arrow from $\xvL$ to $\xwL$ in $\xGL$.
-In other words we duplicate every genotype a countable infinite number of times in such a way that traversal of one of its copies can always be replaced by traversal of another copy.
-The $1$-section containing vertices $(\xvL, 1)$ can be identified with the vertices on $\xGL$.
-We then assign each of the vertices in $\xGL'$ i.i.d.\ fitness values.
-The mentioned $1$-section then corresponds to the original HoC problem.
+To remedy this in a simpler manner, instead of considering self-avoiding paths on $\xGL$, we consider an extension of $\xGL$ to $\xGL'$ as follows: \begin{definition} The \emph{extended genotype space} of a genotype space $\xGL$ is the simple directed graph $\xGL'$ with vertex set $\xVL' = \xVL \times \mathbb{N}$ and an arrow from $(\xvL,n)$ to $(\xwL,m)$ iff there is an arrow from $\xvL$ to $\xwL$ in $\xGL$. \end{definition} In other words we duplicate every genotype a countable infinite number of times in such a way that traversal of one of its copies can always be replaced by traversal of another copy.
+The $1$-section containing all vertices of the form $(\xvL, 1)$ can be identified with the vertices on $\xGL$.
+We then assign each of the vertices in $\xGL'$ i.i.d.\ fitness values: \begin{definition} An \emph{extended HoC model} over a genotype space $\xGL$ is the HoC model over the extended genotype space of the genotype space $\xGL$. \end{definition} The mentioned $1$-section then corresponds to the original HoC model and we can identify realizations of the extended HoC model with the corresponding realizations of the original HoC model with equal fitness values on the $1$-section.
 All other fitness values do not affect this underlying model.
 However, it is convenient to introduce these additional fitness values for the following reasons.